Email Warmup Guide: Importance, Benefits & Tools

 Sending too many emails too soon

-You wouldn’t build a business overnight, so why would you expect to send 1,000 emails right out of the gate?
-The blunder people can make is by sending too many emails too soon.
-Which triggers spam filters, IP Blacklisting and damages your sender's reputation before you even get started.
+You wouldn’t expect to build a successful business overnight, right?
+So why would you expect to send 1,000 emails right out of the gate?
+One of the biggest mistakes newbies make is sending too many emails too quickly.
+This triggers spam filters, can get you IP blacklisted, and damage your sender reputation before you even have a chance to get started.
+It’s like starting a sprint when you should be warming up for a marathon.

 Lack of Engagement